Newsletter for students beyond first year

 Are you an undeclared student beyond first year that is unsure of what degree program to study?
 Have you applied to a degree program but were not accepted?
 Do you know what program you want to study but are not sure if you are on track for admission?
 If you answered yes to any of these questions, the Academic Advising Centre has resources to help you develop an academic path.

-- to obtain a current average of 50% in the courses for which he or she is registered on the last day for dropping courses without academic prejudice, or
+- To obtain a current semester average of 50% in the courses for which he or she is registered on the last day for dropping courses without academic prejudice, or

 - to have obtained a cumulative average of at least 55%.